-Liberal politics in Illinois did not prevent Obama’s hometown from becoming a slaughterhouse any more than spending for neighborhood projects and community initiatives has stopped Chicago shootings.
+Liberal politics in Illinois did not prevent Obama’s hometown from becoming a slaughterhouse.
+Spending for neighborhood projects and community initiatives has not stopped Chicago shootings.
 After the city celebrated Independence Day weekend with over 80 shootings, the summer has settled into a comfortable pattern of daily news of more shootings to the accompaniment of tiresome calls to end gun violence and take back the city’s worst neighborhoods.
 How does impotent, spendthrift Illinois liberal politics respond?

 The governor’s office is facing federal and state probes of an anti-violence initiative that cost taxpayers tens of millions.
 The election year response to Chicago shootings is a fight between gubernatorial candidate Bruce Rauner and Pat Quinn over assault weapons.
 Meanwhile, yesterday gave us an incredibly politicized funeral for an 11-year-old girl killed by a stray bullet.
 As the weekend ends we will get the newest tally of Chicago shootings.